 It mystifies me, why some folks emerge from dark backgrounds angry and resentful while others come out determined to leave the darkness behind.
 My father simply refused to look back.
 He loved his Swing music and his Broadway musicals and had no patience for stories with sad endings.
 Denial?
 Maybe, but as the patriarch of a sprawling and spirited family, it worked.
 Dad made us smile.
 He bucked us up.
 One of his most constant refrains, especially as he aged and had trouble coming up with the right turn of phrase, much less a clever one, was “Prouda you!”

 Like any family, we have our issues, our rivalries and jealousies, our failures and broken places, but in the end, we offspring of Ed tend not to take ourselves too seriously.
-And this has had everything to do with keeping us close, even through the grief and cleaning out and divvying up of the past few months, stuff that can strain the bonds of even the most tight-knit families.
-I guess what I’m trying to say is, thanks for keeping it light, Dad, and Happy Father’s Day, with love, from your youngest, “Mart-wah!”
+And this has had everything to do with keeping us close, even through the grief and cleaning out and divvying up we had to do after our mother’s death, stuff that can strain the bonds of even the most tight-knit families.
+Somehow my father managed to keep things light for eighty-nine strong years, and that made all the difference.